x1unix/demo-go-plugins/README.md

 ## About

 This is a simple feed viewer project aims to demonstrate Gilbert use-case.
-This project contains a simple PWA application and a few Go plugins.
+This project contains a simple single-page application and a few Go plugins.
 Feed sources are provided as separate libraries.

 ## Installation and usage